winningproduct/learn-portal/content/2-focus/01-business-model-design.md

 ---
-templateKey: "model-post"
-indexingField: 4-Focus
 title: 'Business Model Design'
-metaTitle: ""
-metaDescription: ""
-subtitle: "What is business model"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/businessmodel.jpeg"
+metaTitle: "Business Model Design | WP"
-description: "A business model is a visualization of how a company plans to operate and make money.
+metaDescription: "A business model is a visualization of how a company plans to operate and make money.
 In other words, it answers the question of how a company CREATES VALUE for ITSELF while delivering products or services to its customers.
 The traditional business model consists of nine cells that capture all aspects of a business.
 Information in these nine cells can be used to describe any company from a startup to a large enterprise."

 metaTags:
   - Focus
   - business model design
-  - Winning Product Canvas
+  - Winning Product
 ---

 ## Why